Allen-Synthesis/EuroPi/software/CONFIGURATION.md

   is called.
 This value must not be higher than `MAX_OUTPUT_VOLTAGE`.
 Default: `5`
 - `MENU_AFTER_POWER_ON` is a boolean indicating whether or not the module should always return to the main menu when it powers on.
 By default the EuroPi will re-launch the last-used program instead of returning to the main menu.
 Default: `false`

+If you assembled your module with the Raspberry Pi Pico 2 (or a clone featuring the RP2350 microcontroller) make sure to set the `PICO_MODEL` setting to `"pico2"`.

 # Experimental configuration